 This piece will review research discussing fetal development and when sentience begins to come about, based on incontestable biological studies from professional fields.

 According to the American College of Obstetricians and Gynecologists, “The science shows that the fetus is not capable of feeling pain until the third trimester”.
 Also, Journal of Maternal-Fetal Medicine states that “The basic neuronal substrate required to transmit somatosensory information develops by mid-gestation (18 to 25 weeks), however, the functional capacity of the neural circuitry is limited by the immaturity of the system.
 Thus, 18 to 25 weeks is considered the earliest stage at which the lower boundary of sentience could be placed.”

 Consciousness, according to Scientific American Mind, begins to be in place between the 24th and 28th week of gestation.
-This means the fetus is essentially in a form of sleep for most of the pregnancy, incapable of awareness or pain until late term, at which time abortion becomes illegal.
+This means the fetus is essentially in a form of sleep for most of the pregnancy, incapable of awareness or pain until late term, at which time abortion has been illegal for months.

 Also, per the US CDC, 92% of abortions occur within the first 13 weeks of pregnancy, which as we’ve established causes no pain to the unconscious fetus.